GEX Explained

 • Trail your stop

-• Set profit target at shelf edge
+• Set profit target before the zone

 • Don't expect price to blow through

-• Prepare for reversal
+• Prepare for slowdown/reversal

 ⚡ Remember

-Gamma pockets → expect speed and expansion
+Negative gamma (red) → dealers amplify moves, expect speed and expansion

 Get Daily GEX Analysis in Discord